psarangi550/DevOps_With_Ansible/ansible_week2/dynamic_inventory.md

 - we can see the `even though we just provided the --list option` for `each of the host present in th inventory.py file hostvars host() will get executed` which takes `significant time`

-- when we use the `--list` option then `ansible called dynamic inventory --list` which provide the `list of host` option then for each of the `target host in the inventory file` it ran the `--host` with `each of the hostname that we get fromthe inventor.py file`
+- when we use the `--list` option then `ansible called dynamic inventory --list` which provide the `list of host` option then for each of the `target host in the inventory file` it ran the `--host` with `each of the hostname that we get from the inventor.py file`

 - hence lets suppose we have `1000 of target host` then `each will go through the hostvars` check and time will be high